hanchon-live/docs/_posts/2021-05-09-radio-buttons-with-styled-components.md

 last_modified_at: 2021-05-09T19:18:30+01:00
 ---

 We are going to create our styled component for radio buttons.

+{% include toc icon="cog" title="Content" %}

 # Create the radioButton file